 ‘Oh look – he’s the guy with the funky tasting spunk.’(Shall We Dance).
 ‘Oh – he’s the guy whose penis was so big it was like a wall of flesh.’
 (Phone Booth).

 ‘Hello, priest that Samantha can’t ever bone’ (Saw V).
 Unfortunately, as you’re nearly always watching these films with grandparents or other distant family members, yelling, “You tell ’em, Friar Fuck!’ would be inappropriate.
 But rest assured they were thinking it.
 Everyone was.

 - Huge chunks of script are embedded into your brain.

 Let’s test this theory… just picking at random… the episode where Carrie goes to see Miranda after Aiden has picked her up off the bathroom floor.

 Ok – that was just scary.
 Give or take a few errors, I think that was almost completely right.
 Learn from my dispicable life mistakes and burn your box set before you get to this point.
 Or consider it, that’s enough.
-Maybe whilst you slip into your replica tutu outfit from the opening credits and lock your bedroom door.

 - You have considered going on Mastermind with Sex and the City as your specialist subject.